thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 });
 ```
 ## REACT form and request posting
 Make sure to be in your views folder.
-To post in roads we can use [axios](https://github.com/axios/axios)
+To post in routes, we can use [axios](https://github.com/axios/axios)

 ```bash
 $ npm i axios